OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/merge/screencast/slides.md

 "Index" refers to what the index should be

-- 1:1 — indices of both DataFrames are the same
+- 1:1 — index levels of both DataFrames are the same

-- m:1 — The left DataFrame's index is a strict subset of the right DataFrame's index
+- m:1 — The left DataFrame's index levels are a strict superset of the right DataFrame's index levels

-- 1:m — The right DataFrame's index is a strict subset of the left DataFrame's index
+- 1:m — The right DataFrame's index levels are a strict superset of the left DataFrame's index levels

-- m:m — Both DataFrames overlap in a strict subset of both indices
+- m:m — Both DataFrames overlap in a strict subset of both index levels